canonical/tdx/README.md

 * Boot using QEMU
 * Boot using virsh

+NOTE: the virsh method supports running multiple TDs simultaneously, while the QEMU method supports running only a single instance.

 ### Boot TD Guest with QEMU

 1. Boot TD Guest with the provided script.